 I find Easter a bit confusing.

-Christ’s resurrection to life eternal is for many a leap of faith too far, not least the Jews with their harsh but straightforward Old Testament.
-And though the crosses on the buns are an obvious reference, the eggs and rabbits point to earlier pagan celebrations of fecundity more than some miraculous victory over death.
+Christ’s resurrection to life eternal is for many, a leap of faith too far, most notably the Jews with their traditional Old Testament God (that’s a rather simplistic reference).
+And though the crosses on the buns are an obvious reference, the eggs and rabbits point to earlier pagan celebrations of Spring’s fecundity, rather than some miraculous victory over death.
+So Easter celebrates the return of life following Persephone’s sojourn with Hades.
+Winter, Spring, Summer, Autumn, birth, growth, decay, death, the enduring cycle that gives our lives context and perspective.

 Another purpose of Shiva’s dance is to release souls from the snare of ignorance and illusion.
 You can see how it was an apt choice for CERN’s mission of uncovering the fundamental nature of reality by smashing it to bits in its Large Hadron Collider.

-Here’s one to twist the noodle –
+Here’s something to twist the noodle –

 Namaste